The 5 Best Dog Nail Grinders Australia: Tested & Evaluated 2023

 Speed, Materials & Durability

-This refers to the drill bit of your nail file.
-Generally, nail files for dogs have sand bits but some have diamond bits too.
+This refers to the drill bit of the nail file - the part that actually grinds away at the nail.
+Generally, nail files for dogs have sand bits but some also come with diamond bits.
 The material of the drill bit can correlate to its durability.
 Diamond lasts longer than sand for example.
-Most drill bits will be replaceable but of course, the longer you can use the kit bit, the better the return on your investment.
+Most drill bits will be replaceable but of course, the longer you can use the included bit, the better the return on your investment.

 Some nail grinders will come with multiple bits so you can change the strength of the sanding bit.
 A higher grit on the drill bit will shave off more of the nail.
 Though this can make the process a little faster, a higher grit needs to be used with caution.
 These bits tend to heat up quickly due to the increased pressure.
 The heat can be uncomfortable for your dog.
 Speed control is also an important factor as drilling too fast will increase the heat.

 This is all to do with the handle.
 How comfortable is the nail file to use?
 Though left-handed folks shouldn’t need a different handle as you would for grooming scissors, you want the grinder to be as comfortable and simple as possible for both you and your dog.
 A lightweight tool is preferable so that it is portable and not strenuous to hold in your hand.
 You shouldn’t be using the nail grinder for too long of a time, but as I quickly learned, the ergonomic factors are still important.

 How To Use a Dog Nail Grinder

 So, I suppose I haven’t done the best job of taking the sting out of the oh-so-scary grinder yet, but this is where I will set your mind at ease, dear reader.
 The humble nail file is not that frightening at all once you know the basics.